constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 ```

 This has to be saved as `anything.rules` to `/etc/polkit-1/rules.d/`.
 It allows the user `USERNAME` to manage any systemd service whose name starts with `Satellite`.
-Of course, this also requires you to be consistent with your service file names such that every satellite service starts with `Satellite`.
+Of course, this also requires consistent service file names such that every satellite service starts with `Satellite`.